 THE MOVIE MILL

-CALVIN, a teen at the crossroads of youth and adulthood and his best friend GARRET, learn fundamental life lessons at their current circumstantial job working at a run-down movie theatre.
+Two teenagers, CALVIN and his best friend GARRET, learn fundamental life lessons working at a run-down movie theatre.

 Set in a small town in North America with a population less than ninety thousand, The Movie Mill is the love child of John Hughes and Judd Apatow.